-On the VAX or on other machines in which the calling convention includes the number of words of arguments actually passed, the debugger (GDB at least) uses the parameter symbols to keep track of whether it needs to print nameless arguments in addition to the formal parameters which it has printed because each one has a stab.
-For example, in there are stabs for stream and format.
+GCC, at least on the 960, has another solution to the same problem.
+It uses a single 'p' symbol descriptor for an argument which is stored as a local variable but uses N_LSYM there are stabs for stream and format.
 On most machines, the debugger can only print those two arguments (because it has no way of knowing that additional arguments were passed), but on the VAX or other machines with a calling convention which indicates the number of words of arguments, the debugger can print all three arguments.
 To do so, the parameter symbol (symbol descriptor 'p') (not necessarily 'r' or symbol descriptor omitted symbols) needs to contain the actual type as passed (for example, double not float if it is passed as a double and converted to a float).